 Pro-Abortion Claim: The right to an abortion has led to a more prosperous society as women have continued in their careers and low-income couples have not been burdened with an additional expense.
 Abortion has reduced the child abuse and crime that arise from unwanted children.

 Why It’s Wrong: Abortion has been bad for our society, as it devalues human life and the fulfillment that only family and children, not a job, can provide.
-If women want to put careers first or can’t afford children, they should practice abstinence or correctly use birth control and accept the consequences if those fail.
+If women want to put careers first or can’t afford children, they should practice abstinence or correctly use birth control and accept the consequences if that fails.

 If women are poor and do have children, the government provides assistance.
 Adoption is also a better option than killing an unborn child.
 Many loving, screened, financially stable parents are waiting to adopt babies.